JeanyDeVries/human-centered-design-2122/README.md

 The feedback that I think is most important, is making clear to the user what is happening with the commands.
 Make it clear what he is saying and if something went wrong.

 ### Week 3 <a name="3">
+Improvements from week 2:
+  - I made pop-up notifications which make clear what is happening behind the screens.
+  - I also made pop-up notifications to show if the computer is listening or not.
+  - I redesigned the page a bit to make it more readable.
+  - I added a d20 dice (D&D) which spins and selects a word in the text according to the number on the face of the dice.
+  - Added a explanation button that dropdowns the explanation, hopefully this will make it more clearer to Eric to read the explanations beforehand
+  - The "kopieer (woord)" command now works better, because it waits until you are finished saying the word and then copies it.